Try a Wasabi Team

 The Portland Boathouse, Wasabi Paddling Club Portland

 Wasabi Paddling Club is a member of the Portland Boathouse located at 401 SE Caruthers.
-Our Wasabi community operates from a location just north of the main OMSI building under the Marquam Bridge.
-We are located at OMSI Building C, 1945 SE Water Ave, Portland, OR 97214.
+Our Wasabi community operates from the Holman Dock and the Portland Fire Dock (station 21) on the east side of the Willamette River.

 Nehalem Bay at the Oregon Coast